 The first teeth

-The joy over the first little tooth is usually great.
-However, the time of teething is often also associated with sleepless nights, restlessness and slight fever.
-Here you will find the most important information about teething and your child's dental health to accompany the development as well as possible.
+The joy of the first tooth is usually great.
+However, the teething period is often associated with sleepless nights, restlessness and a slight fever.
+Here you will find the most important information about teething and your child's dental health to help you support their development as well as possible.

 When does the child start teething?

 The first milk teeth usually appear at the age of 6 to 8 months.
-The two lower incisors usually make the beginning.
-At about two and a half years, the deciduous dentition is complete with a total of 20 teeth.
+They usually start with the two lower incisors.
+At around two and a half years of age, the primary dentition is complete with a total of 20 teeth.

 The teeth are already in place before they erupt in the jaw.
-They advance slowly and can cause pain even before their visible appearance.
-During teething, the gums are often red.
-Some babies are particularly restless during this time, crying and having a slightly elevated temperature or diarrhea.
+They advance slowly and can cause pain even before they are visible.
+During teething, the gums are often reddened.
+Some babies are particularly restless during this time, cry and have a slightly elevated temperature or diarrhea.

 -